TankMermaid/sparcc/readme.txt

 ********************************
 Usage Notes:
 ********************************
-- Scripts in the root SparCC directory called from the terminal command-line either by explicitly calling python (as is done in the usage examples below), or simply as an executable.
-The later will require having execution permission for these file (e.g. chmod +x SparCC.py).
+- Scripts in the root SparCC directory can be called from the terminal command-line either by explicitly calling python (as is done in the usage examples below), or simply as an executable.
+The latter will require having execution permission for these file (e.g. chmod +x SparCC.py).

 - Help for any one for the scripts in the root SparCC directory is available by typing 'python [script_name] - h' in the command line. e.g.: python SparCC.py -h .

-- SparCC is implemented in pure python and requires you to have python (=>2.3, tested with 2.6.6) and numpy (tested with versions 1.4.0 and 1.6.0) installed on your machine.
+- SparCC is implemented in pure python and requires a working version of python (=>2.3, tested with 2.6.6) and numpy (tested with versions 1.4.0 and 1.6.0).

 - The optional distance calculations also require the scipy.cluster.hierarchy module from scipy (test with version 0.9.0).